 There are a number of PRPSH who are partners in the Ideal Choice Homes scheme.
-If you bid for a property that is owned by one of our PRPSH partners, then they will be provided with a copy of your application and we will share any relevant information regarding your application with them.
+If you bid or are nominated for a property that is owned by one of our PRPSH partners, then they can be provided with a copy of your application and we will share any relevant information regarding your application with them.